Resources

 2) Helps with the body's chemical reactions

-Magnesium participates in biological activities as a helper.
+in regulating biochemical reactions within the body.
 For instance, it transforms food into the energy the body needs to function.
 In addition it manufactures and repairs RNA, DNA, and new proteins from amino acids.

 3) It helps with insulin levels

-People with insulin resistance, characterised by elevated insulin levels, can increase their intake of Magnesium-rich vegetables and fruits.
+People with insulin resistance, characterised by elevated insulin levels, can increase their magnesium-rich vegetables and fruit intake.
 It is said to treat those with type 2 diabetes and metabolic syndrome and to lessen insulin resistance.

 4) Improves sleep quality